Volatility Modeling with Rough Paths: A Signature-Based Alternative to Classical Expansions: Analytic Calibration Methods

-are then obtained from (\ref{IV2-at-infty}). \item The previous steps provide a system of three equations.
-By solving them, the full set of Heston parameters ($\sigma_0, \nu, \kappa, \theta, \rho$) is calibrated. \end{itemize} The numerical examples in \cite{ADSV15} are quite accurate and will be used in Section \ref{numericalresults} as the benchmark against which the results from the signature-based model will be measured.
-A drawback of this method, however, lies in the assumption of taking the Heston model as the underlying dynamics for the volatility process.
+These accurate calibrations will serve as a benchmark in Section~\ref{numerical_Heston} for comparison with the signature-based model.
+A limitation of this method lies in the assumption of taking the Heston model as the underlying dynamics for the volatility process.
 As a result, its flexibility is constrained by the limitations of that specific model, which may not adequately capture roughness or other complex behaviors observed in real markets.